jnkroeker/kubernetes-terraform/README.md

 ## Tear everything down when finished, or else you will have trouble starting another cluster

-Execute `./tear-down-cluster.sh` in scripts/wrap-up then execute `terraform destroy`
+Execute `./tear-down-cluster.sh` in scripts/wrap-up then

+Execute `terraform destroy` from project root (/kubernetes-terraform/)